 There are several local travel agencies in Zurich that offer organized tours.
 Typically, they take place by coach with a local guide on board.
-Tourist guides fill our time with stories related not only to the visited places, but also provide us interesting facts related to the culture and history of the country.
+Tourist guides fill our time with stories related not only to the visited places but also provide us with interesting facts related to the culture and history of the country.

 We have chosen the offer of the “Best of Switzerland Tours” travel agency – the official partner of “Zurich Tourism” and certified holder of the Q-Quality seal of Swiss Tourism.
 So, we gave a chance to the specialists, hoping that money invested will turn to us in the form of amazing impressions and unforgettable experiences.

 Best of Switzerland Tours – city tours

 From a wide range of the offers, you can choose between trips taking place in the city of Zurich (from 2 to 5.5 hours), and day trips outside the city (up to 12 hours).
 All trips start at the “Bus Terminal Silquai” station, which is 5 min. walking distance from the main train station.

 Excursions in the city of Zurich take place thru the whole year.
 They start between 9.00 a.m. and 3.30 p.m.

 The tourist offer includes trips combining travel by bus with travel by ship or by train, with chocolate tasting, and tours with dinner in a restaurant offering an original Swiss cheese fondue.
 Below are the most interesting ones, for more details, please visit the organizer’s website: Best of Switzerland Tours.